longturn/freeciv21/docs/Playing/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If for some reason you cannot use the start-screen interface for loading a game, you can load one directly through the game interface or server command line.
-You can start the game interface, or server, with the :literal:`-f` option, for example:
+If for some reason you cannot use the start-screen interface for loading a game, you can load one directly through the game or server command line.
+You can start the game, or server, with the :literal:`-f` option, for example:

 .. code-block:: sh